cmoroney/cmoroney.github.io/stackoverflow-questions/README.md

 0.5919286882968179
 ```

 The score performed better than a 50/50 guess, but not by much at 59.19% accuracy.
-It is worth noting that a 100x increase
+This was actually slightly worse than the performance
-in the size of the training data only increased model performance incrementally, which is a good thing to keep in mind when
+from a smaller sample size and using our simple features only.

-retraining models for this task going forward.
+It is worth noting that a 100x increase in the size of the training data didn't improve performance, which is a good thing

-## Next Steps
+to keep in mind if retraining models for this task going forward.

-Since the final model did not perform particularly well, I feel I could make some changes to the feature set in order
+## Conclusion
-to improve classification.
-It is also possible that a different classifier would be better for this task.
-Here are
+We tried building a classifier capable of predicting whether or not a user's question on Stack Overflow would be answered sufficiently
-some potential next steps:
+or not.
+Testing has determined that `tfidf` and `doc2vec` are not useful methods for feature extraction in this particular
-- Use title text and post tags to predict the number of views a post might receive, then use the predication as a feature for classification
+example, as models trained using the resulting features did rather poorly.

-- Implement Word2Vec
+Since the final model did not perform particularly well, it is possible that embeddings are not useful for this
-- Try applying neural nets for classification (LSTM)
+problem and that other methods of feature extraction might need to be explored.
+As it stands, I would consider this

-I will update this page with completed next steps as I make progress.
+project unfeasible if the Stack Overflow team wanted to pursue it as a means of increasing answer rate on questions.

 Thank you for reading!